Why is India deploying female soldiers to Kashmir? | DW | 14.07.2021

 Military officials say female soldiers can 'break the ice' during search operations that involve local women

-India deployed female soldiers to the restive Indian-administered Kashmir for the first time, in a bid to improve local relations and promote gender equality within the ranks of its paramilitary.
+India has deployed female soldiers to the restive Indian-administered Kashmir region for the first time, in a bid to improve local relations and promote gender equality within the ranks of its paramilitary.

 However, the efforts have drawn widespread criticism and questions over how effective the move is, both in strengthening ties with local women and improving gender equality within the armed forces.